chopndolphy/BitChess/README.md

 - Only simple pawn movement is implemented
 - Custom pixel art for the board, pieces, chessboard UI elements, and cursor.
 More to come later
 ## Bugs
-- Legal move generation for the king when in check is inaccurate (when simply checked by bishop or queen, the only available move generated in the direction of the attacking piece)
 - Cannot resize (unresizable on purpose: need to implement custom window decorations and custom resizing, because wsl is broken)
 - Pawn double move doesn't check for pieces blocking
 ## To-Do